 Trick question #3: The total number of shares authorized for issuance.

-When you’re a small company it’s hard to imagine needing more than a few thousand shares of stock, but in fact companies frequently incorporate with millions of shares of stock, with ten million being a fairly standard number.
+When you’re a small company it’s hard to imagine needing more than a few thousand shares of stock, but in fact companies frequently incorporate with millions of shares of stock.
 Why?
-Having a generous pool of shares to grant to investors, partners, advisors and employees down the road is important.
+Having a generous pool of shares to grant to investors, advisors, and employees down the road is important.
 For further reading, check out our blog post, Authorized Shares: Where Do They All Go?

 Of course, you still have to complete the rest of the form and file it, but now you can do so armed with ways to deal with the tricky questions that can otherwise trip you up!